 What if you knew that lavender essential oil is a true little multitasker that can do all of these things?
 Lavender essential oil has been used in aromatherapy for hundreds of years to successfully help with a wide variety of ailments – which has been proven in numerous scientific studies.

-One of the gentlest oils around, lavender is well-known as natural sedative, calming and soothing the nerves, easing depression and promoting deeper and more restful sleep.
+One of the gentlest oils around, lavender is well-known as natural sedative, calming and soothing the nerves, easing anxiety and depression and promoting deeper and more restful sleep.
 But less well known is that it can also soothe pain from small wounds, burns and bites, treat dry, itchy skin, and is a natural bug repellent (insects hate its smell).
 The fact that it also has a wonderful scent is just the cherry on the top…

 BUT IS LAVENDER OIL SAFE FOR DOGS?

 So, what’s good for humans should be good for dogs too, right?
 Well – yes and no…

 First off, lavender essential oil is absolutely safe and gentle enough to help treat dogs.
 But with your furry friend, you just need to take a little more care.

 Essential oils are extremely potent - about 3 pounds of lavender flowers are needed to produce just 15ml of lavender essential oil – and this, together with a whole host of biologically active and powerful compounds, can present some potential challenges when it comes to our four-legged companions…